Ticks are part of the arachnid family and most ticks have a hard body shell,

 - Remove all animals from home while being treated.
-It is encouraged to have them washed and dipped at
+It is encouraged to have them washed and

 - Please vacate property for at least an hour or two after treatment is performed.
-Make sure all surface
+Make sure all

-areas are dry before returning.
+surface areas are dry before returning.

 - Upon returning vacuum and/or sweep all treated areas again.
 Throw away or clean out vacuum.
-Repeat

-this step for the next three days.
+Repeat this step for the next three days.

 Outside flea treatment prep list: